 - You can add more aggregations, dynamic formulas, labels, and images into the KPI.

 - Resize the KPI and the objects in it and drag the objects to adjust their position in the KPI to improve the layout.

 After you create a KPI, you can further edit the objects in it.
 The KPI chart in a KPI supports most of the operations that you can apply to a general chart.
 For example, you can modify its definition using the KPI Chart Wizard dialog box, add link to its data markers, and format its paper, platform, wall, label, and data markers (bars/benches, lines, areas, pies, or bullets).
 If you want to remove the KPI chart, select the KPI, right-click and select Remove KPI Chart on the shortcut menu.

 This example uses a KPI to show total sales.

 - Make sure SampleReports.cat is the currently open catalog file.
 If not, navigate to File > Open Catalog to open it from

 - Navigate to File > New > Web Report to create a web report.

 - Drag from the Components panel to the destination.

-- In the Data panel, create a dynamic formula named KPI_TotalSales with the following expression.
+- In the Data panel, create a dynamic formula in the name KPI_TotalSales with the following expression.
 Use it as Aggregation.

 if (@"Orders Detail.Total Sales">=1000000)